xiangyupan/Rumen_manuscript/README.md

 # Custom scripts
-Custom scripts for manuscript "Tracing the origin of a new organ by inferring the genetic basis of rumen evolution"
+Custom scripts for manuscript "Modes of genetic adaptations underlying functional innovations in the rumen"

 ## 00.basic_scripts
 This part including two scripts: